- American Bladesmiths Society Master Bladesmith

 I had no one to turn to for help so I decided to go to the American Bladesmith School in Old Washington, Arkansas to attend their Introduction to Bladesmithing and Damascus courses in 1998.
 I was lucky enough to receive the Blade Magazine Scholarship for the Introduction course.
 Kevin Harvey, my husband, attended the classes with me and we both came away enlightened and so enthusiastic about forging knives that we, together with Bertie Rietveld and Tom Nelson founded the Southern African Bladesmiths Association (S.A.B.A, pronounced sabre).

 I loved experimenting with different damascus patterns.
 I used to make knives from my own damascus and I especially enjoyed making replicas of traditional African weapons and primitive knives.
-I can no longer make knives as I have permanent injuries to both my hands.
+I can no longer make knives as I have permanent injuries to both my hands which forced me to retire from bladesmithing in 2013.
 I can assist Kevin with instruction on the 2-week ABS course but the rest of my time is spent doing admin.

 Watch the Slide show Horses & Tigerfish I am passionate about horses and have passed my Module 1 and 2 EQASA (Equestrian Qualifications Authority of Southern Africa) exams.
-I don't ride any more due to arthritis in my hips and bad hands, but love training my horses to do tricks.
-Bowie the Brilliant, does more than 40 tricks and Valient the sheep does 10.
-I love fly fishing.
+I don't ride much any more due to arthritis in my hips and bad hands, but love training my horses to do tricks.
+Bowie the Brilliant, did more than 40 tricks and Valient the sheep did 10.
+Sadly Bowie died in 2019 and Val was stolen in 2020.
+I love fly fishing and collecting and using side-saddles.

 African weapons I forged from damascus steel, have been used on three book covers.